HackenAI (HAI) 24 Hour Trading Volume Tops $42,302.00

-HackenAI (CURRENCY:HAI) traded flat against the US dollar during the 1-day period ending at 20:00 PM E.T. on January 31st.
-In the last week, HackenAI has traded flat against the US dollar.
-HackenAI has a total market capitalization of $344,985.28 and $42,302.00 worth of HackenAI was traded on exchanges in the last day.
-One HackenAI coin can now be bought for $0.0075 or 0.00000082 BTC on major cryptocurrency exchanges.
+HackenAI (CURRENCY:HAI) traded flat against the U.S. dollar during the 24-hour period ending at 16:00 PM E.T. on February 2nd.
+In the last week, HackenAI has traded flat against the U.S. dollar.
+HackenAI has a total market cap of $344,985.28 and approximately $42,302.00 worth of HackenAI was traded on exchanges in the last 24 hours.
+One HackenAI coin can currently be purchased for $0.0075 or 0.00000082 BTC on major cryptocurrency exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.